scriptingstudio/msomtu/README.md

 * Microsoft Office 2016 for Mac 15.17 or later to work with fonts.

 ## Features
-* ***Safe scripting*** technique — "Foolproof" or "Harmless Run".
+* ***Safe Scripting*** technique — "Foolproof" or "Harmless Run".
 The default running mode is view.
 The script cannot make changes or harm your system without parameter `-run`.
-* Proactive **assessment**.
+* **Proactive assessment**.
 You can evaluate your disk space taken by the MSO app components before thinning.
 * **Duplicate fonts finder**.
 You can find out conflicting and extra app fonts against the font libraries.
 * **New fonts finder**.
 You can find out new (standard sets considered) fonts added in each app after new MSO update.
 * **Predefined fontsets** are custom classes of fonts.
-Font classification specifics (in descending): cyrillic, non-cyrillic, hieroglyphic of any kind, symbolic, system.
+Font classification specifics: cyrillic, non-cyrillic, hieroglyphic of any kind, symbolic, system.
 Fontsets do not intersect.
 You can modify fontsets for your needs.
 * Backup.
 You can backup your fonts before deletion.
 * Copy or move fonts to the libraries.
 * Flexible parameter filters.